As ich can wipe out every fish in your tank if left untreated, it’s vital you learn how to identify it and deal with it immediately.

 Reduce Aquarium Lighting

-Reducing the amount of time your lights are on will allow your fish more R ‘n R time.
-If you felt like crap, could you be bothered with bright lights or would you rather crawl under a blanket and recuperate?
+Reducing the amount of time the lights are on will allow your fish more R ‘n R time.
+If you felt poorly, could you be bothered with bright lights or would you rather crawl under a blanket and recuperate?
 Fish are the same.

 Feed Less Food